Browser Cookies

 • Dress in layers

-• Keep skaters safe being sure nothing is hanging down and touching/dragging on the ice
+• Keep skaters safe, being sure nothing is hanging down and touching/dragging on the ice

 • Avoid wearing long scarves or pants that are too long